 Don't-Miss OS X Stories

-We asked five experts to share their strategies for organizing their Desktops.
-Here’s a look at the amazingly different and often quirky ways they use their Macs.
+We asked four experts to share their strategies for organizing files.
+Here’s a look at the different (and sometimes really geeky) ways they get the job done.

 Professor Breen returns to dig into iMovie's more intricate editing options--the options that will help you make better-looking movies.

 The question arises: Will my Boot Camp partition remain when I upgrade my copy of the Mac OS?
 Chris Breen suggests that safe is better than sorry.